Industrial

 What kinds of projects typically need industrial park construction?

-Industrial Park Construction is commonly used on park master development, phased shell programs, and infrastructure-first industrial work.
+Industrial Park Construction is commonly used on multi-building industrial park concrete development in Katy, Brookshire, and Fulshear, spec warehouse campus phased floor slabs and truck courts along I-10 and Grand Parkway, and industrial park infrastructure concrete including roads, drainage, and shared truck courts.
 These assignments benefit from a general contractor that can connect planning, procurement, site logistics, schedule control, and closeout inside one delivery path.
 In the Katy and west Houston market, that coordination matters because corridor access, drainage, and utility issues can quickly affect more than one trade at a time.

 Can industrial park construction be phased around an active property?